cellml/libcellml/docs/developer_docs/dev_setup.rst

 #. :libxml2:`LibXML2 <>`.
 #.
 If you intend to build bindings for Python, then you'll also need
    :python:`Python <>` as well as :swig:`SWIG <>`.

-In this section, we cover the retrieval and installation of pre-requisites listed above.

 Git: Version control
 --------------------